UniversalDependencies/docs/_ab/index.md

 * Definite: `Def`, `Ind`.
 * Number: `Sing`, `Plur`.
 * Gender: `Masc`, `Fem`, used for PRON and PROPN.
 * Gender[psor]: `Fem`, `Masc`, `Neut`, used for ADV, ADP, PRON, NOUN and VERB.
-The value `Neut` is used for affixes that agree with non-human posessors, which traditionally are not called Neuter.
+The value `Neut` is used for affixes that agree with non-human possessors, which traditionally are not called Neuter.
 * Number[psor]: `Sing`, `Plur`.
 * Person[psor]: `1`, `2`, `3`, `Rel`.
 The relative marker behaves in many respects (both morphologically and syntactically) like a person marker, so it is included here.
 * Animacy: `Hum`, `Nhum`.